TiKi7/TiKi7.github.io/README.md

 Version | Log
 :--- | :---
+4.0.10 | added a new overparam parameter called `gate`. [example file](https://raw.githubusercontent.com/TiKi7/TiKi7.github.io/master/gatefile.txt)
+4.0.9 | added `overparam` input to script properties. this input, overrides all the parameters users may add to their `/tk videolink -params=value` calls inworld.
 4.0.6 | from this version on a "-" will be added before all optional parameters (Example: -loop instead of loop) 3.5.5 | Now Supporting M3U8 Files.
 3.5.4 | loading .m4a using /tk will freeze your media script. from now on its blocked. but if you need it as a radio link, you can use /ta command. (if you know more similar formats that needs to be blocked, you can message me. )